georgevenven/tweety_bert/readme.md

 ## 📄 Regenerating Figures from the Paper

 The following instructions outline how to regenerate the figures presented in the paper.
 **Note:** You will need to adjust file paths within the scripts to point to your local data locations.
-The original paths mentioned (e.g., `/media/george-vengrovski/...`) are specific to the original development environment.
-Placeholder paths like `[Path_to_your_data_here]` should be replaced.

 **General Setup:**
 1. Ensure your Conda environment (`tweetybert`) is activated.